Fairland Towns Homeowner Association

 Dear Neighbor,

-ARB infractions letters for the Spring inspection are currently being emailed, so be on the lookout.
-If you receive an infraction notice, our bylaws allow 30 days to complete and REPORT repairs to the ARB officer (Hector), or to present a reasonable plan to complete repairs (usually no more than 90 days) if there are extenuating circumstances.
-If we do not hear from you by 30 June with completion or a plan, your property will begin to accumulate a $150 fine per month or partial month beginning 1 August, until all repairs are completed.
-First order of business will be those homes who have “PERSISTENT” actions listed during the 2025 inspection, which means that these infractions were cited a year ago during the 2024 inspection and have still not been addressed.
-Remember, the new fines were approved by you, the homeowners, at our September 2024 community meeting, as a means to enforce architectural standards.
-We remain committed to work collaboratively with homeowners to maintain their property for theirs’ and the community’s benefit, but we will no longer ignore flagrant disregard for our established community bylaws.
+ARB infractions letters for the Spring inspection were mailed in May.
+If you receive an infraction notice, our bylaws allow 30 days to complete and REPORT repairs to the ARB officer (Hector), or to present a reasonable plan to to him to complete repairs if there are extenuating circumstances.
+We will extend that to 60 days.
+Thanks to those of you who have already completed repairs or responded to Hector.
+If we do not hear from you by 31 July with completion or a plan, your property will begin to accumulate a $150 fine/lien per month or partial month beginning 1 August, until repairs are completed.
+Recall that the new fines were approved by you, the homeowners, at our September 2024 community meeting, as a means to enforce architectural standards.
+We remain committed to work collaboratively with homeowners to maintain properties for owner and community benefit, but we will no longer ignore flagrant disregard for our established community bylaws.
 Please do your bit to keep Fairland Towns a preferred living destination and keep resale values high.

 Do Do Your Dues.

-Dues reminders will be issued in June.
+Dues reminders will be issued 1 July by email only.
 Dues are $500 and due by 31 July.
-Expanded options for paying are available and explained in the Email.
+Late fees are $50/month.
+Expanded options for paying are now available and explained in the email.
 We are still working on bank-to-bank electronic transfers.
-If we succeed in getting that in place before July 1, I will send out a community email to advise.
-In accordance with our digital movement, we will not mail dues reminders by USPS any longer.
-All reminders now and going forward will be electronic Email only.
+Note that some electronic payments require added charges to you, so do add them into your payment if you elect to use one of these methods.
 We rely on your prompt payment of dues so we can pay our bills for essential services that you expect.

 From the Archives.